-This 85-acre preserve is the home of Jewell Falls, Portland‘s only natural waterfall, as well as the site of the former Cumberland and Oxford Canal.
+This 85-acre preserve is the home of Jewell Falls, Portland’s only natural waterfall, as well as the site of the former Cumberland and Oxford Canal.
 The lowland area, where salt and freshwater marsh meet, provides great bird-watching opportunities.
 This network trails encompasses some of the most diverse habitats in Greater Portland.
-The land is owned by a mix of private owners, Portland Trails–a land trust, and the city, and is great example of the unique collaboration that takes place in order to preserve green spaces.
+The land is owned by a mix of private landowners, Portland Trails, and the city, and is great example of the unique collaboration that takes place in order to preserve green spaces.

 Trails are blazed in different colors–refer to map to the left, or our Digital Map page.
 We also have some maps posted on the ground for wayfinding.

 The land around the falls was donated to Portland Trails by the family of Tom Jewell, one of Portland Trails’ founders.